martinjc/compj-and-dataj-unconf/Readme.md

 ## Topics

-Multi-lingual Data journalism
+* Multi-lingual Data journalism

-Open-data in closed societies
+* Open-data in closed societies
-Proxy measures when data is not available
+* Proxy measures when data is not available

-Tools for transparent data journalism
+* Tools for transparent data journalism

-Pedagogy of teaching data journalism
+* Pedagogy of teaching data journalism

-Is data interesting?
+* Is data interesting?
 Is there a story?

 ## Multi-lingual Data journalism

 How do you 'do' data journalism in an area where you need to cover multiple languages.

 Linguistic isolation means that examples of good journalism are few/non-existent.
-Technical problems aren't the worst problem
+Technical problems aren't the worst problem.

 Eva has an 800 page training manual (based on Hunter's Inquiry method) - helps to redefine journalism for them.
 Some languages of this training manual are available online.

 Education - there is a gap that needs to be filled.

+Survey data can be collected in local language - published in english - is there translation bias?

 Data Journalism handbook - useful primer, but is more a collection of essays than a really useful training manual.

+David - Balkans has a similar problem - lots of small countries with inter-connected problems.

+Sharing of data and creation of networks.

+Tools:

+* Excel deals with UTF-8 poorly
+* Open-Refine has very poor language support
+* Google Translate 👎 (only good for popular languages)